yussufmuse344-cpu/al-qalam-bookshop/MOBILE_RESPONSIVE_IMPROVEMENTS.md

 - Ready for production deployment
 - PWA capabilities maintained

-The Hassan Muse BookShop is now fully optimized for mobile use with professional-grade responsive design patterns.
+The Al Qalam BookShop is now fully optimized for mobile use with professional-grade responsive design patterns.